Below you will find answers to some frequently asked questions (FAQs),

 Investing in a mutual fund gives an investor “units” or “shares” in the fund.
 If the member firm holding your mutual fund units or shares becomes insolvent, CIPF’s role is to ensure that the units or shares being held by the member firm for you are returned to you, within certain limits.
 However, CIPF does not guarantee or protect the value of your mutual fund investment.

-CIPF protection is also not available to customers for mutual fund dealer accounts located in Québec.
+CIPF protection is also not available to customers for mutual fund dealer account located in Québec, unless the member firm is also registered as an investment dealer.
 A mutual fund dealer account is considered to be located in Québec for the purposes of CIPF coverage if the office serving the customer is located in Québec.

 Since investors can purchase mutual fund securities directly from the mutual fund itself, these securities may be held by the mutual fund for the investor.
 In this situation, where a CIPF member firm is not holding these securities on behalf of a client, CIPF coverage does not apply.